-At year-end 2023, elipsLife investments consist mainly of investments in government and corporate bonds, money market funds and cash.
-Going forward funds will continue to be gradually invested in line with the strategic asset allocation.
+At year-end 2024, elipsLife investments consist mainly of investments in government and corporate bonds, with remaining investments in liquid investments including money market funds and cash. elipsLife does not hold any investments in equities or property.
+Going forward funds will continue to be invested in line with the strategic asset allocation.